tgstation/tgstation/README.md

 ##IRC BOT SETUP

-Included in the SVN is an IRC bot capable of relaying adminhelps to a specified IRC channel/server (thanks to Skibiliano).
+Included in the repository is an IRC bot capable of relaying adminhelps to a specified IRC channel/server (thanks to Skibiliano).
 Instructions for bot setup are included in the /bot folder along with the script itself